gmulz/rfid-rc522-viam-module/README.md

 ## Model viam:rfid-rc522:rfid-rc522

-RFID reader component using SPI
+RFID reader component using SPI as the communication bus.
+Only works with raspberry pi

 ### Configuration